-At B1 level, a typical situation might be: 'Why don't you take a holiday?'
+At B1 level, a typical situation might Interlocutor: I'm your friend.
+You look tired.
+I start.

+'Why don't you take a holiday?'

 The Marking Interlocutor then chooses one from four situations provided in the interlocutor script which require the candidate to initiate the interaction.